Sanguinaria canadensis aka Bloodroot

 Bloodroot, Sanguinaria, Canada Puccoon, Bloodwort, Redroot

-How to care for Bloodroot
+How difficult is it to take care of Bloodroot

 With a bit of knowledge and dedication, you can successfully care for Bloodroot, making it a rewarding choice for those seeking a moderate challenge.